- News & Events

 These two year programs feature a combination of lectures, clinics, and technical education labs and provides the student with over 1800 hours of instruction and preparation.

-The following information applies only to registrations for September 2013 and September 2014 start dates.
+The following information applies only to registrations for September 2014 start date.
 For information on later start dates, please speak to your Admissions Counsellor.

 If you have sincere enthusiasm, passion and ambition to succeed in the entertainment industry, you have what we are looking for in our students.
 In addition;